 Tire Compliance: Tread Depths, Conditions, and When You're Out of Service

-Tires are the third most common OOS violation.
+Tires are the third most common OOS (Out of Service — when an inspector finds a violation severe enough to pull the vehicle off the road) violation.
 And unlike brakes, tire problems are visible to the naked eye.
 A driver who does a proper pre-trip should catch every tire issue before it becomes a violation.
 Should.

 Minimum Tread Depths

-- Drive and trailer tires: 2/32" in any major groove
+• Drive tires (rear axle tires that power the vehicle) and trailer tires: 2/32" in any major groove

 Measure with a tread depth gauge — not a penny.
 Penny tests are fine for your personal car.
 For commercial vehicles, use the right tool and document it.